ivnkris/bandmatch-client/README.md

 ## Getting Started

-To run the application you will first need to clone both the client and server repositories.
+To run the application locally you will first need to clone both the client and server repositories.

 To access the server repository [click here](https://github.com/ivnkris/bandmatch-server) and follow the steps to get started with the server.